 The Board of County Supervisors, with input from citizens and staff, developed and adopted the 2004 - 2008 Strategic Plan in Fall 2004 to guide the FY 06 - FY 09 Fiscal Plans.
 The Strategic Plan contains six major service areas that serve as the top priorities for County government.
-More information is available in the Prince William County Strategic Plan section of Understanding the Budget.

 Everyone in the Police Department plays a role in achieving these goals.
-The Police Department's role may be major or minor, it may be a direct responsibility or one which places officers in schools to enhance security.
-These initiatives also provide mentoring and crime prevention/ education programs.
+The Police Department's role may be major or minor, it may be a direct responsibility or one where support is provided to others to fulfill their job.
+But in all cases, it is up to the Police Department to perform education programs.
 In addition, youth leadership (ex.
 CAPP) and traffic safety programs are conducted in the summer months.
 Additionally, crossing guards provide a safe environment for students and offer programs in elementary and middle schools.